 People make mistakes.
 Perhaps you did drive while intoxicated.
-Or, maybe you made an improper traffic maneuver that made others question your sobriety.
+Or, maybe you made an improper traffic maneuver that made law enforcement question your sobriety.
 In either case, we want to support you.
 We believe that a single mistake shouldn’t jeopardize your future, ambitions, and driving ability.

 You Can Expect Comprehensive Support From Our Gainesville DUI Lawyers